emreji/instagram-flickr/README.md

 #### Technology Stack

-User interface is done using html and css (obviously), but also take advantage of [fontawesome](http://fontawesome.io) javascript library to take advantage of the awsome font offerings.
-Most of the logic is done in vanilla javascript, but also depend on Ajax api's offered by [jQuery](https://jquery.com/).
+User interface is done using html and css (obviously), but also took advantage of [fontawesome](http://fontawesome.io) javascript library to use the awesome font offerings.
+Most of the logic is done in vanilla javascript, but also is dependent on Ajax api's offered by [jQuery](https://jquery.com/).

 #### Architecture